adanBreak/FizzBuzz/README.md

 # How to test & run

 To test, use mvn test goal to test.
-To run, use mvn exec:java -D"exec.mainClass"="com.pactera.app.Main" to run the program.
+To run, use mvn exec:java -D"exec.mainClass"="com.gordon.app.Main" to run the program.